Pretoria Armour Regiment: After 1945

 In time, the Swedish pattern of camps.
 It was also realized that South Africa needed multi-role armed forces and in addition to a counter-insurgency force it required conventional preparation.
 As result the Army was organized into a Corps headquarters, Divisions and Brigades.
 In 1974 the Regiment became part of 81 Armoured Brigade.

 With the new organization the occasional brigade exercises were replaced with annual exercises.
 The first was held in 1975 as Exercise De Wet 5 at Bloemfontein.
 As result of Operation Savannah in Angola in 1975-1976 the PR lost an annual camp but though financial restrictions prevented a brigade exercise in 1976, the PR held a 26-day gunnery refresher course at Tempe during which RHQ Troop Sgt, Adam Loock, and the Co’s driver, Cpl CP Nell, were given an orientation course on the newly developed Ratel Infantry Vehicle which replaced the far less adaptable Saracen.

 As a finale on the Bloemfontein exercise range 81 Armoured Brigade held three exercises named Mainstay I, II and III in June, July and August, 1977 which were joint operations of armour and mechanized infantry.
 In Mainstay II, two PR squadrons formed a battle group with a mechanized company and two artillery batteries in direct support, plus a parachute company and a flight of Impale aircraft in support.
 The main exercise was preceded with nearly a week of training in quick attacks.
 Sadly, as so often, the Artillery safety officer’s delays took much excitement out of the quick attacks.
 A third PR squadron took part in Mainstay III which was held Schmidtsdrift.

-In 1978 the Regiment was introduced to the newly established Amry Battle School at Lohatlha.
-Here the approach was realism with night marched and firing on discarded old Sherman tanks as well as modernized gunnery practice.
+In 1978 the Regiment was introduced to the newly established Army Battle School at Lohatlha.
+Here the approach was realism with night marches and firing on discarded old Sherman tanks as well as modernized gunnery practice.
 There was no doubt that the new methods did far more than previous approaches to make the Regiment ready for modern warfare.

-The PR was exposed to a succession of field exercise from 1979 which eventually brought it to an extremely high standard of preparation and it was no surprise that in 1981, under the command of Cmdt Eddie Penxhorn, evaluation results earned the award of 81st Brigade’s trophy, the Olifact Poot, for the best unit in the Brigade.
+The PR was exposed to a succession of field exercises from 1979 which eventually brought it to an extremely high standard of preparation and it was no surprise that in 1981, under the command of Cmdt Eddie Penzhorn, evaluation results earned the award of 81st Brigade’s trophy, the Olifant Poot, for the best unit in the Brigade.